Luizenmolen

-The Luizenmolen (lit.
-'Louse Mill') is a post mill located in Anderlecht, a municipality of Brussels, Belgium.
+The Luizenmolen is a post mill in Anderlecht, a municipality of Brussels, Belgium.
 It is a fully functional windmill built in 1996 as a replica of an earlier mill erected on the same site in 1864.
-The reconstruction was initiated by a local heritage group concerned with preserving the district’s rural history.
+The reconstruction was initiated by a local heritage group concerned with preserving the district's rural history.
 The current structure was inaugurated in May 1999 and designated a protected monument in 2007.

-The mill stands on an artificial hill along Rue des Papillons/Vlindersstraat (lit.
-'Butterfly Street'), in Neerpede, approximately thirty metres from the site of the original mill, which was demolished in 1955.
+The mill stands on an artificial hill along the Rue des Papillons/Vlindersstraat in Neerpede, approximately 30 m from the site of the original mill, which was demolished in 1955.
 It remains in working order and is open to visitors.